Art for Kids!

 3.Start by thinking about the placement of your animal within the composition.

+4.Where do you want your animal to be?
 Do you want to draw one animal as the central focus of your piece?
 Would you like to draw the same animal in different perspectives, to consume your composition?

 5. Now begin by sketching out the simple shapes of the animal on a blank sheet in your sketchbook.